 Be aware that the success or failure of a franchise owes much to location and the experience of the particular franchisee.
 Do as much due diligence as you can to find out about the business yourself, and don’t blindly trust everything the franchisor tells you.
 You will also need to find out if you require any specific licences or qualifications to operate the business.
 You should also think about the best business structure for your needs.
 Different business structures have different implications, including for taxation, and every franchisee needs a structure that is right for them.
 A legal professional can provide advice on this issue.

 Becoming a franchisee is a significant undertaking.
 Before a person enters into a franchise agreement, they must understand all the legal documentation relating to the franchise.
 These documents include the franchise agreement together with any annexures, the disclosure document and the franchisors manual.
 They should also be familiar with the Franchising Code of Conduct.
-LegalVision’s Franchise Lawyers can assist you with the process of setting up or selling a franchise, from start to finish.
-Call us on 1300 544 755 today.
+LegalVision’s franchise lawyers can assist you with the process of buying a franchise, from start to finish.
+Call us on 1300 544 755 or fill out the form on this page.